The Department of Teaching, Learning & Culture

 Join the profession that transforms all other professions.
 TEACH.

-The SEED Minor requires 18 credit hours plus one semester of clinical teaching in addition to completing the coursework in your major.
+The SEED Minor requires 18 credit hours of an educator preparation sequence plus one semester of clinical “student” teaching while concurrently completing the coursework in your major.

 Minor Offered: Secondary Education (SEED Minor)